-00 analyze their causes and contribute to solutions, whether this is local recycling or car-pooling or contributing meaningfully to public participation processes.
+We need a well-informed public that is willing and able to take collective responsibility for managing our valuable natural resource base.
+People should not only be provided with information but also be helped to use this information.
+This includes the ability to identify environmental problems, analyze their causes and contribute to solutions, whether this is local recycling or car-pooling or contributing meaningfully to public participation processes.
 Since the root of the problem is not waste itself, but the attitude towards the disposal of waste, the emphasis has been on changing the mindset of the population towards one of environmental care and consideration.

 Information booklets and/or flyers can be distributed at major shopping malls, clinics and hospitals.
 Industry and the agricultural sector should similarly receive these booklets and should be provided with the opportunity to receive an industry specific training seminar on Integrated Waste Management.

 Action General Why?
 When?
-Action Quantifying Prevention Cape Agulhas Municipality will assess the possibility of using statistics and other data collected to quantify the success of prevention measures employed within the municipality.
-This will be done by populating a GIS system with relevant data.
-The Council will co- Compiling information on waste management trends may assist in quantifying waste avoidance.
-It is important to ascertain whether or not waste avoidance targets are being reached and such information will also help in the setting of realistic targets for the future.
-The implementation of this action will depend operate with the Waste Minimisation groups in efforts to quantify waste avoidance through the use of performance indicators and by other means.
+Action Quantifying Prevention Cape Agulhas Municipality will assess the possibility of using statistics and other Compiling information on waste management trends may assist in quantifying waste avoidance.
+It is important to ascertain whether waste avoidance targets are being reached and such information will help in the setting of realistic targets for the future.
+The implementation of this action will depend The Council will co- operate with the Waste Minimisation groups in efforts to quantify waste avoidance with performance indicators and by other means.